 - Was the thesis topic and its significance communicated in language appropriate to a general/non-specialist audience?

 - Did the speaker use sufficient eye contact and vocal range, maintain a steady pace, and a confident stance?

 - Did the speaker avoid jargon, explain terminology, and provide adequate background information to illustrate points?

 - Did the speaker spend the right amount of time on each element of their presentation - or did they elaborate for too long or were they rushed?

 - Did the PowerPoint slide enhance, rather than detract, from their presentation - was it clear, legible, and concise?

-- Did the presentation help the audience understand the research?
+- Did the presentation help the audience understand the research and research methods?

 - Did the presenter clearly outline the nature and aims of the research?

-- Was the significance of the presenter's research clearly outlined?
+- Was the significance and impact of the presenter's research clearly defined?

 - Did the presentation follow a logical sequence?

 - Did the presentation make the audience want to know more?

 - Was the presenter careful not to trivialize or overly generalize the research?